npm/marky-markdown/README.md

 # marky-markdown

-The thing npmjs.com uses to clean up READMEs and other markdown files
+The thing npm uses to clean up READMEs and other markdown files

 ## Installation